Internships, Fellowships and Research Experience

-The Health and Human Values program offers two courses in clinical/hospital experiences (HHV 380 Issues in Medicine and HHV 390 Health Care Ethics), each worth one course credit.
+The Public Health Department offers two courses in clinical/hospital experiences (PBH 380 Issues in Medicine and PBH 390 Health Care Ethics), each worth one course credit.
 In them, you will observe multiple medical specialties in Charlotte area hospitals and clinics and participate in classroom discussions related to your observations in the field.
 Invited speakers from various medical fields supplement the course with lectures.

 Shadowing experiences give you a real-world perspective on the benefits and drawbacks to modern medicine today.
-If you are interested in the program, contact Program Coordinator Frances Alexander at firstname.lastname@example.org or 704-894-2482.
+This program is open to currently enrolled sophomores, junior and seniors.
+If you are interested in the program, contact program coordinator Frances Alexander at email@example.com or 704-894-2482.

 Research Opportunities at Davidson

 - Biology Research